Bedfordshire 2016Read more about Bedfordshire 2016

 The extent to which the force is effective at keeping people safe and reducing crime is inadequate.

 The extent to which the force is efficient at keeping people safe and reducing crime requires improvement.

-The efficiency and legitimacy inspection findings are published below.
-My overall assessment of Bedfordshire’s performance will be published in spring 2017.
+The effectiveness, efficiency and legitimacy inspection findings are published below.
+My overall assessment of Bedfordshire’s performance will be published in March 2017.